 - Communication in Virtual Teams.
 Working in the office with your team completely engaged in all the operations creates a sense of unity.
 Equipped with all the necessary techs and data, it is easier to get the work done quickly and efficiently.
-However, communication in virtual teams differs much from office relations, and companies should prepare for this challenge in advance.
+However, managing remote workers and communication in virtual teams differs much from office relations, and companies should prepare for this challenge in advance.
 You never know what the pain points you might face until you try to bring all your 200+ coworkers to a remote meeting.
 So, it’s better to prepare a plan beforehand to avoid communication breakdown.

 - Keeping Track of the Operations.
 How would you make sure your employees are meeting KPIs?
 Do they follow all the processes?
 How do they communicate with clients?
 All these concerns need to be addressed to stay afloat and preserve your reputation on the market.

 - Managing Productivity.
 While some of your employees are self-organized enough to plan their workflow, others will pay attention to working tasks only in the breaks between Netflix series.
 When your employees are away, it is more difficult to keep an eye on their performance.
 So, before you implement a work-from-home policy, think of the ways to track productivity in a company.

 - Creativity Crisis.
 As Steve Jobs once said: “Creativity comes from spontaneous meetings.
 You run into someone, you ask what they are doing, you say ‘Wow’ and soon you’re cooking up all sorts of ideas”.
 Staying isolated for a long time might be harmful to people operating in creative industries.
 Even remote-work evangelists might experience a kind of crisis when they are stuck at home.
 So, if you run a creative agency or operate in a field that requires creative thinking, get prepared for this kind of challenge.